Introduction: Intro to IR Circuits

 Step 1: IR LED & Photodiode Basics

 The three projects all depend on the IR LED and Photodiode.
-The IR LED emits infrared radiation in all directions, the photodiode is placed next to it so if an object gets too close to it, it will reflect the infrared radiation into the photodiode, the photodiode turns the infrared it absorbed into a signal, the signal then can activate other things.
-Note the diagram above has a black IR LED and a transparent photodiode, this is not very common as it is usually the other way around, but the following 3 projects use normal type of IR pairs (IR LED: transparent, Photodiode: Black/dark purple).
+The IR LED emits infrared radiation in all directions, the photodiode is placed next to it so if an object gets close to it, it will reflect the infrared radiation into the photodiode, the photodiode turns the infrared it absorbed into a signal, the signal then can activate other things.
+Note the diagram above has a black IR LED and a transparent photodiode, this is not very common as it is usually the other way around, but the following 3 projects use the normal types of IR pairs (IR LED: transparent, Photodiode: Black/dark purple).
 The colours of the diodes do not matter but just make sure you remember which one is which.

 Important things to note (Please read the following):

 IR LED: The infrared LED emits IR radiation, we cannot see the radiation because it is a lower frequency than visible light, however, humans can detect infrared as heat (so the IR LED can get a bit hot, that's normal), the radiation is also not harmful.

 Photodiode: The photodiode is like an LED but it does not give out light, instead, it is an infrared light sensor (like an LDR but not quite).
 The photodiode can come in many forms: it usually looks like a black LED but it can also be transparent (in which case don't get it mixed up with other LEDs).
 The photodiode is connected differently from normal LEDs, instead, Vcc is connected to the cathode rather than the anode of the photodiode.

 When purchasing IR LEDs and photodiodes, try to buy them in pairs because sometimes the IR LED does not work with the photodiode.